adarwoo/modbus_relay/docs/user_manual.md

 > [!TIP]
 > The recovery mode can also be ended by pressing the 'EStop reset' push button for another 3s.

+### Locate mode
+The mode allows locating a relay device in setups with more than one.

+When activated, the LEDs will alternate every second between flashing all fast for 1 seconds, and displaying their normal state.

+The locate mode is activated by a dedicated Modbus command.

+It is ended by either a Modbus command, or by pressing the 'EStop reset' push button.

 ## EStop mode

-The EStop relay circuit is opened on a EStop condiiton.
+The device EStop relay opens the circuit when the device is in EStop condition.

+The EStop condiiton is the result of:
+* Detecting a internal failure (relay, crash, infeed, supply etc..)
+* Through external command over Modbus

+The EStop condition can be:
+* Temporary with automatic reset
+* Temporary with manual reset
+* Terminal

-When the relay device is in EStop, all relays are opened.
+When the relay device is in EStop, **all relays are opened**.
 It is no longer possible to command the relays over the modbus network.
-The command will create an 'slave_device_failure' error.
+The command will still be accepted, and will become the next relay state when the EStop condition is cleared.

+The terminal EStop requires a power-cycle of the relay device to clear.

+Other EStop conditions can be reset by:
+* a Modbus command
-When the EStop condition is reset (automatic, push on the reset button, or power cycle), operations resumes to normal.
+* a push on the reset button
+* a power cycle

+> [!IMPORTANT]
+> When the device is in both locate and EStop mode, the first push on the EStop reset clears the locate mode and the second clears the EStop.

-In all cases, the EStop condition can be read over the modbus network.
+In all cases, the EStop condition can be read over the Modbus network.

 ## LEDs

 The module features many LED to see the device operation and faults easilty.

-> [!TIP]
+All LEDs serve multiple pursposes.

+### Boot

-> During boot, for the first 2 seconds, all LEDs are lit.
+During boot, for the first 2 seconds, all LEDs are lit.
 This allow checking for a faulty LED.

-All LEDs serve multiple purspose with the exception of the modbus Tx LED which only indicates outgoing RS485 traffic.
-The expression 'All LEDs' de-fact excludes the modbus Tx LED.
+### Locate function

-To help find a relay device, a locate command can be send.
-This will flash all LEDs at 10Hz for 1s, and the actual LED value for the next.
+To help locate a relay device, a Modbus locate command can be sent.<br/>
+This will alternate between:
+* flashing all LEDs at 10Hz for 1s
+* Show the normal LED state for the next 1s.

+The EStop reset push button can be pressed to end the locate cycle, or a new Modbus command can be sent.

 For detailed LED states, see:
 - [EStop LED](#estop-led)